 Stephen joined Watsi on November 7th, 2014.
-Eight years ago, Stephen joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Stephen's most recent donation traveled 8,700 miles to support Noah, a lovable 3-year-old boy from Tanzania, to fund burn contracture surgery and skin graft on his left arm.
+Nine years ago, Stephen joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Stephen's most recent donation traveled 8,500 miles to support Charles, a future doctor from Kenya, to fund corrective surgery.

 Stephen has funded healthcare for 101 patients in 13 countries.